 5.)
 Why are we upset about discouraging children from having children?

-Being a mother is supposed to be a heart-warming experience (until they hit the teenage years, of course).
+Being a mother is supposed to be a heart-warming experience some people would give anything to get (check http://www.advancedfertility.com/choose.htm to learn about the fertility issues).
 Being a teenager is supposed to be fun and about finding yourself.
 You can’t find yourself if you’re caring for a baby.
 These advertisements are not about shaming, they are about prevention.
 Hence the name of the awareness month: National Teen Pregnancy Prevention Month.
 The reality is that teenage pregnancy DOES affect the outcomes of your life.
 And if you’re doing it alone, as feminists would expect, that creates even more hardship.
 It’s time that feminists stop looking for problems when there aren’t any.
 They are lookin’ for love in all the wrong places.

 Time Magazine just released their ‘Person of the Year’ and it was revealed to be none other than…Barack Obama.
 I feel like naming Obama as ‘Person of the Year’ is just plain lazy.
 Selecting the President of the United States?
 A plan and boring figurehead?
 Is that the best you can do?
 And not only that, but this is the 2nd time they’ve named him the POTY. (ha- great acronym.)